ON THIS PAGE: You will learn about the different ways doctors treat children with astrocytoma. To see other pages, use the menu.

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
-Chemotherapy for astrocytoma is often a combination of two or three drugs.
+A patient may receive a single drug at a time or combinations of different drugs at the same time.
+Chemotherapy for astrocytoma is often a combination of 2 or 3 drugs.

 Chemotherapy may be used to delay or avoid using radiation therapy in young children with low-grade tumors, such as JPA, due to possible side effects.
-For a high-grade tumor, chemotherapy may be more effective when used with surgery and radiation therapy.
+For a high-grade tumor, chemotherapy may work better when combined with surgery and radiation therapy.